-Payment for sick and bereavement leave, public holidays and alternative holidays is calculated using relevant daily pay or average daily pay.
+Payment is calculated using relevant daily pay or average daily pay.

 Payment for leave and holidays in final pay

 Relevant and average daily pay

 Public holiday, bereavement and sick leave and alternative holiday payments are calculated using relevant daily pay or average daily pay (if applicable).
 Annual holidays are calculated differently.